Code-Institute-Submissions/foodchannel101/README.md

 - As a user, I will be able to sign-up and log-in.
 - As a user, I will be able to browse and navigate Information easily.
-- As a user, I will be e able to search recipes by ingredients or name.
 - As a user, I will be able to create, read, update and delete my recipes.
-- As a user, I would like to access the site mobile devices and desktop browsers.
+- As a user, I would like to access the site through mobile devices and desktop browsers.

 ** Bugs and Fixes